What is BI

 A technique enabling a user to receive the data which has just emerged or the information about the operations that have just taken place.
 Fast track reporting will alert about process performance indicators making it possible to launch an immediate promotion and take advantage of an ongoing situation.

 A method of interfacing with unstructured data sources

 By means of this BI tool, a user can use the linguistic, auditory, and visual information, which is the base for human communication.
 There is a common framework to process the information by a machine to retrieve meaningful data and afterwards create structured data about the requisite information.

 Group consolidation, budgeting, and rolling forecasts

 Thanks to data compilation and consolidation in business intelligence it’s now possible to draw up more holistic financial reports.
-This tool consequently provides an in-depth analysis and insights in a financial state.
+This tool consequently provides an in-depth BI analysis including insights in a financial state.
 Thereby an enterprise is able to boost its support, strategizing and operational decisions.
 Moreover, this kind of software will consolidate and centralize all financial data in order to facilitate the work of finance managers in reporting, creating precise budgets and applying what-if scenarios, which can improve further planning.

 Statistical inference and probabilistic simulation

 Data analysis statistical inference makes it possible to withdraw properties of the population from a sample in order to learn the characteristics of the basic probability distribution.
 As a result, a user attains a practical technique to analyze all kinds of statistical problems.
 As for probabilistic simulation, it is drawn on random sampling to receive numeric results.
 This BI tool is typically used to solve deterministic problems.